SWI-Prolog/plweb-examples/usage/csv_to_json.md

 empty "prcp" field in the last row to a missing value represented as `null` in the JSON output.

-This is how we can use it to convert `weather.csv` to JSON on the command line:
+This is how we can use it to convert `weather.csv` to JSON:

 ~~~
-$ < weather.csv swipl csv_to_json.pl
+$ swipl csv_to_json.pl weather.csv
 [
   {
     "city":"San Francisco",